 Climate change is making the habitat of many species unsuitable, forcing wildlife to move to new places in search of suitable habitat.
-We study the ‘climate paths’ along which species are beginning to move, and have found that fluctuations in climate can cause gaps in the climate path that stop species in their tracks.
+We use computer models to study the ‘climate paths’ along which species are moving, and have found that fluctuations in climate can cause gaps in the climate path that stop species in their tracks.
 We also study the characteristics that make some species more likely to move along their climate paths than others.
 We’ve found that what species eat, how fast they breed and how well they survive in different habitats are just as important as simply on how far species can move.

 Some species seem to be moving really quickly under climate change.
-For example, the Small Red-Eyed damselfly and the Gilt-head bream have recently colonised the British Isles from warmer parts on the European continent.
-We’re asking whether these species pose any threat to UK ecosystems, or whether they are climatic refugees that we should try to protect here.
+For example, the Small Red-Eyed damselfly, St Piran’s crab and the Gilt-head bream have recently spread into the British Isles from warmer parts on the European continent.
+We’re asking whether species like this pose any threat to UK ecosystems, or whether they are climatic refugees that we should try to protect here.

 Other species won’t make it without our help.
 One question we ask is how best to protect species affected by climate change – habitat corridors or managed relocation?